2025-2026 Course Catalog

 BUEN 250: Introduction to Marketing

 Students will receive a broad introduction to marketing and marketing concepts such as marketing orientations and frameworks; branding; how to price, promote, and distribute goods and services; and market research and analysis.
 The course emphasizes critical thinking through the debate and discussion of broader moral, sociocultural, and political aspects of the marketing process and the study of marketing from the perspective of the consumers and other stakeholders rather than strictly from the perspective of the firm.
 Students will gain exposure to the theoretical basis for the increasingly widespread application of technology.
 Throughout the course, social and emotional judgment and independent thinking are stressed.
-PREREQUISITES: BUEN 100 or approval of instructor
+PREREQUISITES: BUEN 100 and sophomore standing OR approval of instructor

 Units: 6